Joseon Army: Japanese Invasions of Korea

 By the 16th century, the military became weak by the disavowment from Confucian scholars.
-During the Imjin War, Joseon mobilizing few military units with nan army.
+During the Imjin War, Joseon mobilized few military units within a standing army.
 Its defense depended heavily on the mobilization of the citizen soldiers in case of emergency.
 When Japan invaded Korea, Joseon deployed a total of 84,500 regular troops.
-During the first invasion, the Joseon army was no match for their sheer numbers armed with arquebuses and a combination of arms, and the Japanese pushed them north to Pyeongyang.
+During the first invasion, the Joseon army was no match for their sheer numbers armed with arquebuses and a combination of arms, and the Japanese pushed them north to Pyongyang.
 When the navy, and the Righteous Army cut off supply lines, this gave the regular army a chance to force the Japanese back to Pusan through many strategic battles.
 During the 1595–1596 Truce, Seonjo realized how important it was and tried to reform it with the help of Ming generals and established army training centers.
-Ryu Seong-ryong, the Prime Minister, spoke out about the Korean disadvantages.
+Yu Sŏngnyong, the Chief State Councillor, spoke out about the Korean disadvantages.
 He examined why the Japanese had quickly overrun them and pointed out the flaws of their defense systems.
-Ryu also pointed out how efficient the Japanese army was since it took them only one month to get Hanseong and how well organized they were.
+Yu also pointed out how efficient the Japanese army was since it took them only one month to get Hanseong and how well organized they were.
 He noted how the Japanese moved their units in complex maneuvers, often weakening their enemy with arquebuses, then attacking with melee weapons.
 These reforms helped Joseon Army repel the second invasion of the Japanese army and win the war.